acti

 You can record this and more in the Activities of Daily Living Worksheet Printable PDF below:

-How to log ADLs easily in the CareClinic Mobile App
+Track ADLs Using the CareClinic App

 Logging activities of daily living (ADLs) and instrumental activities of daily living (IADLs) in CareClinic is easy!
 Just follow these simple steps: